DOI-ONRR/doi-extractives-data/_how-it-works/lwcf.md

 - wildlife habitat

 ## Authorization and funding
-The LWCF is {{ "authorized" | term: "authorization" }} through September 30, 2018, at which time Congress must decide whether to reauthorize the program.
+_The LWCF was {{ "authorized" | term: "authorization" }} through September 30, 2018.
+Congress failed to reauthorize the fund before the end of the 2018 fiscal year.
+As a result, the Land and Water Conservation Fund authorization expired on October 1, 2018.
+Lawmakers have introduced bills in both the House and the Senate to permanently authorize the fund._

 The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue. {{ "ONRR" | term }} disburses that revenue to the fund each year.